venmo/VENCalculatorInputView/README.md

 }
 ```

-Finally, implement the delegate method that handles the backspace key:
+Implement the delegate method that handles the backspace key:

 ```obj-c
 - (void)calculatorInputViewDidTapBackspace:(VENCalculatorInputView *)calculatorInputView {